kathrynzaro/kathrynzaro/README.md

 - ⚡ Fun fact: ...
 -->

-- 👋 Hi, I'm Kat Zaro
-- 😄 Pronouns: she/her
+- 😄 I use she/her pronouns
 - 🌱 I’m currently learning backend development as part of a full stack program at Alchemy Code Lab
 - ⚡ I'm very interested in design and UI/UX
 - 💬 Ask me about my BA in Women's Studies and my background in the specialty coffee industry!